GregSchiemer/SatGam/README.md

 	https://192.168.1.10:8443/consort.html?wsPort=8444
 ```
 ---
-## Installing SatGam Root Certificate on Performer Phones
+## Installing SatGam Certificate Authority on Performer Phones

-To allow performer phones to connect to the SatGam HTTPS server without certificate warnings, each device must install and trust the local certificate authority (CA).
+To allow performer phones to connect to the SatGam HTTPS server without certificate warnings, each device must install and trust the local **Certificate Authority** (**CA**).

 The file to install is: